-My first cat was actually one Tanner, my fiancé, found.
+My first cat was actually one Tanner, my husband, found.
 He was outside crying one day and Tanner heard him.
 Originally we didn’t think we could keep him, but we ended up falling in love.
-Linus has been with us over a year now, and he’s a wonderful cat with a huge personality.
-More recently I adopted a cat from the Animal Shelter in Norman.
+Linus has been with us over three years now, and he’s a wonderful cat with a huge personality.
+We also adopted a cat from the Animal Shelter in Norman.
 I saw her the first day I volunteered and she too stole my heart.
 I was a little nervous about Linus liking her, but now he follows Wisp everywhere!

 I think we can say you’re somewhat of a hero, for your animal rescues!
 If you had a superpower, what would it be?